-AMI (Alterable Mark Inversion)
+Alterable Mark Inversion

-A signaling format used in T1 lines.
-It provides for the "ones" pulses to have an alternating priority.
-Thus, if the nth one bit is represented by a positive pulse, the nth T1 would be a negative pulse.
+A signaling format used in T1 lines that provides for the "one" pulses to have an alternating priority.
+Thus, if the nth-one bit is represented by a positive pulse, the nth T1 line would be a negative pulse.